yeetoverflow/autodisgaeaRPG/README.md

     * Will keep using bribes until viability is almost certain
         *  Crab miso is only used if affinity is negative
         *  Gold bar is only used if NOT feelingTheLove, prettyFavorable or favorable
-        *  Golden andi is only used if NOT feelingTheLove, prettyFavorable or favorable
+        *  Golden candy is only used if NOT feelingTheLove, prettyFavorable or favorable
     * Specify max bribe per bribe item in settings
  * AutoDarkAssembly
     * Main starting point is stronghold